Shakthisoul2005/M2/README.md

 ## RESULT:

-Thus the program to find the sum of odd digits using for loop has been executed successfully.
+Thus the program  has been executed successfully.